Deaths of Baltimore firefighters in blaze ruled homicides

 Maryland’s Office of the Chief Medical Examiner performed autopsies on the three deceased firefighters’ remains and found that they died from injuries sustained while trying to extinguish the fire.

 Thousands of firefighters and others from around the country gathered in Baltimore on Feb.
 2 to mourn the deaths.
-The fatal blaze — and another in St. Louis 11 days earlier — have prompted officials to look at ways to reduce the risks of fires at vacant homes.
+The fatal blaze — and another in St. Louis 11 days earlier — prompted officials to look at ways to reduce the risks of fires at vacant homes.